-In conclusion I would like to thank all our professional staff, consultants and advisers, community liaisons, shareholders, and directors who continue to put forth considerable effort, and provide considerable support, to ensure the Company's success.
-I look forward to reporting further positive news as we continue our exploration and development programs during 2022.
+I would like to thank all our professional staff, consultants and advisors, all of whom work tirelessly to accomplish our common goal of metal production.
+And I would like to thank our community liaisons, shareholders, and directors for their considerable support.
+I look forward to reporting further positive news as we continue our exploration and development programs during 2023.

-Ryan McDermott Chief Executive Officer 25 March 2022
+Ryan McDermott Chief Executive Officer 24 May 2023